 If you think Chapter 7 bankruptcy may be an option for you, contact Wadhwani & Shanfeld to speak with one of our attorneys.
 As we being the process to your financial resolution, we will need to file a petition, along with several forms regarding your properties, income, expenses, and total debts.

-To speak with our experienced Chapter 7 bankruptcy attorneys in Los Angeles about your financial options, contact Wadhwani & Shanfeld or call for a free consultation.
+Speak with our experienced Chapter 7 bankruptcy attorneys in Los Angeles about your financial options.
+Contact Wadhwani & Shanfeld.